build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Interest in the use of Generative AI has skyrocketed in the past few months.
 Many of AWS customers are wanting to learn how they can experiment with the models on the Amazon SageMaker service, particularly in the area of natural language processing.
 But what is the secret sauce behind large language models and how do they work?

-Let’s introduce you to the transformer architecture  The transformer architecture is a type of neural network architecture that was first proposed in a paper Attention is All You Need - https://arxiv.org/abs/1706.03762.
+Let’s introduce you to the transformer architecture  The transformer architecture is a type of neural network architecture that was first proposed in a paper [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 It is used for a range of common use cases including:

-* Language Translation - translating from one language to another.
+* **Language Translation** - translating from one language to another.
 A use case here would be helping a non-english speaker interact with a critical government service over the internet.
-* Text Generation - generating stories, scripts and any text-based content that could be utilized in a social media campaign.
+* **Text Generation** - generating stories, scripts and any text-based content that could be utilized in a social media campaign.
-* Sentiment Analysis - determining the sentiment or emotion of a piece of text or speech, to help understand why a customer may not be using a business service or product.
+* **Sentiment Analysis** - determining the sentiment or emotion of a piece of text or speech, to help understand why a customer may not be using a business service or product.
-* Question Answering - generating the most relevant answer, based on input, to help re-enforce the learnings within a large orgnisation as part of a cultural change and/or organisational change initiative.
+* **Question Answering** - generating the most relevant answer, based on input, to help re-enforce the learnings within a large orgnisation as part of a cultural change and/or organisational change initiative.
-* Text Summarisation - providing a concise summary of a long document, to help explain a government policy document on a public-facing website to it’s citizens.
+* **Text Summarisation** - providing a concise summary of a long document, to help explain a government policy document on a public-facing website to it’s citizens.
-* Speech Recognitiion - processing of acoustic features of the audio data to translate speech into text, to help hearing-impaired employees in government organisations.
+* **Speech Recognitiion** - processing of acoustic features of the audio data to translate speech into text, to help hearing-impaired employees in government organisations.
-* Music Production - creating new music, based on original input content, to produce new music that can be weaved into a new film, tv or YouTube video by a professional musician or social media content creator.
+* **Music Production** - creating new music, based on original input content, to produce new music that can be weaved into a new film, tv or YouTube video by a professional musician or social media content creator.

 If you’re looking to solve a business problem using one or a combination of the above use cases, then it’s likely that the transformer model is a great place to start.
 Let’s uncover the basics of how transformers work, which will lead to a better understanding of how we could use them in a practical context.